skyportal/skyportal_spatial/README.md

-# Spatial Backend for Skyportal
+# Spatial Backend for Astronomical postgres Databases Based on SQLAlchemy